 Cognitive-Behavioral Therapy :

-One of the main treatments for BDD is cognitive-behavioral therapy aimed at psychosocial functioning and body image.
+One of the main treatments for BDD is cognitive-behavioural therapy aimed at psychosocial functioning and body image.

 David Hosier BSc Hons; MSc; PGDE(FAHE).